Ryan Calabretta-Sajder, Director of Communication

 Tel: (847) 217-1630

-Calabretta-Sajder is currently the Director of Communication for the American Association of Teachers of Italian, the President of Gamma Kappa Alpha, the National Italian Honors Society, an Executive Committee member of the Italian American Studies Association, Secretary/Treasurer of the American Association of University Supervisors and Coordinators, and a member of the Committee of Graduate Students in the Profession for the Modern Language Association.
+Calabretta-Sajder is currently the Director of Communication for the American Association of Teachers of Italian, the President of Gamma Kappa Alpha, the National Italian Honors Society, an Executive Committee member of the Italian American Studies Association, Secretary/Treasurer of the American Association of University Supervisors and Coordinators, and has been a member of the Committee of Graduate Students in the Profession for the Modern Language Association.
+He currently serves on the AP Italian Development Committee along with the Osservatorio nazionale.
 In May 2015, he received a research grant from the South Central MLA Association to conduct archival research on Italian American authors at Yale University’s Beinecke Rare Book and Manuscript Library.